10.3 Support to youth work

 The French National Family Allowances Fund (Caisse nationale des allocations familiales)

-In addition the French National Family Allowances Fund (Caisse nationale des allocations familiales) (see Glossary) contributes to the development of day care centres (accueils de loisirs) and before and after school activities for minors (aged between 3 and 17) by also subsidising associations and social centres.
+In addition the French National Family Allowances Fund (Caisse nationale des allocations familiales) (see Glossary), public State institution in charge of the management and payment of familial and individual allowance, contributes to the development of day care centres (accueils de loisirs) and before and after school activities for minors (aged between 3 and 17) by also subsidising associations and social centres.
 Via its CAFs - Regional Family Allowance Funds (caisses territoriales d’allocation familiale) the French National Family Allowances Fund (Caisse nationale des allocations familiales) helps fund activities and youth work activities within the framework of partnership agreements.

 This conditional support takes the form of providing services for day care centres without accommodation (accueils de loisirs sans hébergement).
 These services are only available to day care centres (accueils de loisirs) that are registered with State services and that promote social diversity and affordability for families as part of specific educational projects, by introducing income-based pricing.